Kill the Planet

 In a society desensitized to harsh media, addressing this issue in a way that grabs attention and encourages engagement can be challenging.
 How can we make conversations about climate change harder to ignore and easier to understand?

-I noticed that the easiest and fastest way for young adults to learn about climate change was through certain environmental social media platforms.
+Research shows that young adults learn about climate change most easily and quickly through environmental social media platforms.

-I noticed that the easiest and fastest way for young adults to learn about climate change was through certain environmental social media platforms.
+Research shows that young adults learn about climate change most easily and quickly through environmental social media platforms.

 Key Takeaways